Who is our Metropolitan?

 Archbishop or Metropolitan:

-These titles may be granted to a senior bishop, usually one who is
+These titles may be granted to a senior Bishop, usually

 In

-archbishop.
-The reverse is the situation in the Greek tradition.
+outranks an Archbishop.
+The reverse is the situation in

-The Antiochian tradition also uses the style metropolitan
+the Greek tradition.
+The Antiochian tradition also uses

 The